frappe/erpnext_documentation/user/manual/en/setting-up/settings/naming-series.md

 <!-- add-breadcrumbs -->
 # Naming Series

-**Master and transactions can be given prefixes in the form of naming series.**
+**Masters and transactions can be given prefixes in the form of naming series.**

 ERPNext allows you to make prefixes to your documents, with each prefix forming its own series.
 For example, a series with prefix INV12#### will have